XCTEQ/XCFit/README.md

 [![Platform](https://img.shields.io/cocoapods/p/XCFit.svg?style=flat)](http://cocoapods.org/pods/XCFit)

 #XCFit
-## XCFit - 'Swift'ing iOS/macOS apps towards BDD
+## XCFit - 'Swift' Your iOS/macOS apps towards BDD

 ####XCFit a.k.a ([XCUI](https://developer.apple.com/videos/play/wwdc2015/406/0), [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) and [Fitnesse](https://github.com/paulstringer/OCSlimProject) Integrations Tests) is a full stack Xcode BDD framework for [Swift](https://swift.org) iOS and macOS apps.
 XCFit allows us to write API, UI and Acceptance Tests with Swift in human readable language using tools like [Cucumber](https://cucumber.io/) and [Fitnesse](http://fitnesse.org/) in Xcode.
 We can still use Apple's brand new UI Testing framework (XCUI) under the hood of Cucumberish.
 XCFit is fully automated solution for Cucumberish and Fitness.
 You can use 80(Fitnesse):20(Cucumberish) formula to automate Acceptance and UI Testing for better coverage and faster feedback.
 XCFit is available on [RubyGem](https://rubygems.org/gems/xcfit) and [CocoaPods](http://cocoadocs.org/docsets/XCFit).